-Several technicians have years of experience but do not have recognized/formal training or credentials.
-Therefore this may be a limiting factor for their career progression.
-Formal training is often undesirable because it is too time consuming and expensive.
-Therefore it is desirable to have a scalable method of assessment and credentialing.
+Many experienced technicians do not possess formal training or credentials.
+This may be a limiting factor for their career progression.
+Formal training is often avoided because it is prohibitively time consuming and expensive.
+Therefore it is ideal to have a scalable method of assessment and credentialing.

-In the conventional assessment method (i.e., not VR-based), the subject matter expert (SME) would take a potential hire into the manufacturing environment, with the robot nearby and taken out of production, and provide them with a potential error prompt.
-This conventional assessment of taking an expert and a machine out of a field to evaluate a potential hire is
+In the conventional assessment method (i.e., not VR-based), the subject matter expert (SME) would take a potential hire into the manufacturing environment, with a deactivated work cell, taken out of production.
+Then providing them with a potential error prompt.
+This conventional assessment method of taking an expert and a machine out of a field to evaluate a potential hire is